JUkhan/Ajwah/docs/angular/README.md

 * Coding by Decorators
 * Coding by Convention

-Here is the samples of all decorators and it's corresponding coding by convention
+Here are the samples of all the decorators and it's corresponding coding by convention

 ### `@Action()`
 ```js